BONNe/Minecraft-IDTool-1.13/README.md

 ## UPDATES ##
 This Resource will not receive any Updates!
-But i hope you enyoe it anyway.
+But i hope you enjoy it anyway.